oVirt/ovirt-site/source/feature/networkmaintab.html.md

 *   **Columns**- Name, Data Center, VM Network, VLAN tagging, Description
 *   **Actions**-

     * Add - Same as Add network from Data Centers->Logical Networks sub tab.
 Only change- first field will be "Data Center" combo box.
-All the dialog under the "Data Center" combo will be refresh according to the dc change.
+All the dialog under the "Data Center" combo will be refreshed according to the dc change.

     * Edit- Same as Edit network from Data Centers->Logical Networks sub tab.
 Only change- first field will be "Data Center" combo box.
-All the dialog under the "Data Center" combo will be refresh according to the dc change.
+All the dialog under the "Data Center" combo will be refreshed according to the dc change.

     * Remove